Family travel bloggers inspire us with their favourite family road trip ideas from around the world.

 The quintessential Australian road trip requires hours and hours and hours on the road.
 It can be quite a long slog for anyone, let alone those with kids.
 My child struggles with even a 2 ½ hour road trip to the start of the Margaret River Region south of Perth, Western Australia.
 However within a couple of days of being on the road visiting tourist sites like Amaze’n Margaret River and Ngilgi Cave the cries of, “how much longer?” and, “what time is it?” begin to dim, which is perfect as we then choose to spend an entire day on the road tasting our way around the Margaret River Region.

 We start with morning tea at The Berry Farm devouring home-made scones with freshly whipped cream and locally made jams.
-We move on to taste their full range of jams, sauces and vinegars’.
+We move on to taste their full range of jams, sauces and vinegars.
 Then we drive onto Temper Temper (a chocolate factory) and Vasse Olive (offering soaps and cleansers made from olives).
-The rest of the day we are in and out the car stopping for tastes of candy, venison, cheese, nuts, fresh breads, wine and more chocolate.
-Perhaps it is the fact we stop regularly or it is all the great food we find, either way it makes for an enjoyable full days family road trip with limited calls of “are we there yet?”
+The rest of the day we are in and out the car stopping for tastes of candy, venison, cheese, nuts, fresh bread, wine and more chocolate.
+Perhaps it is the fact we stop regularly or it is all the great food we find, either way, it makes for an enjoyable full days family road trip with limited calls of “are we there yet?”